English

 -

-When children have completed the ULS programme, which for many children is during Year 2, children are given more of a comprehension focus in how they learn.
+When children have completed the ELS programme, which for many children is during Year 2, children are given more of a comprehension focus in how they learn.
 We want our children to experience a variety of different texts and genres, therefore have a set of reading lists in place for each year group to work through.
 Teachers introduce texts to children that they know will engage, challenge and create a love for Reading.
 If necessary, teachers may choose to use texts that relate to their current theme, however, they mostly consider what reading skills their particular year group will be gaining from these texts.

 Whole Class Guided Reading lessons occur weekly from Year 3 to Year 6 and always consist of a comprehension focus.
 However, we want our children to see this as much more than just answering questions about texts, but opportunities for discussion, self-reflection and understanding.
 Teachers always plan their lessons with particular skills in mind, many of which they get from the frameworks we use and our assessment data provided by Star Reader and ORCS.
 These skills include the DERIC (Decode, Explain, Retrieve, Interpret/Infer, Choice) approach in KS1 and continue with ERIC in KS2 as we also look at further comprehension skills such as vocabulary, prediction and summary style questions.